ultimate-pa/hanfor/documentation/docs/references/duration_calculus.md

     It describes an interval of arbitrary length (length > 0) in which expression 'A' holds.<br/>

-!!! note "Length-Operator: l"
+!!! note "Length-Operator: ℓ"
     The length-operator is used to measure the length of an interval.<br/>

     Let 'A' be an expression.
-Consider the DC-formula: `⌈A⌉ ∧ l = 5`
+Consider the DC-formula: `⌈A⌉ ∧ ℓ = 5`

     It describes an interval with a length of 5 time units in which expression 'A' holds.<br/>